wyattscarpenter/carpogram/README.md

 To have tool tips for abbreviations, maybe use the unicode tags.
 And invent a new tag character for abbrs?
 Or perhaps just use the interlinear gloss characters, since uhhh how you gonna print a tooltip lol.
 This isn't hypertext.

 Possibly include a novelty [carpogram] character, the word carpogram in a box, that can also be used as a magic number for this type of text.

+proper angle brackets, of many types.

+Some care has been taken in carpogram to avoid being sadistically incompatible with Unicode, which we acknowledge as a very useful encoding as well.
+As a random example of this, all variation sequences in carpogram that **could** match a variation sequence in Unicode, do.

 ## How to work with Carpogram
 Like all realistic text-encodings (such as unicode, in contrast to ASCII, which encodes a fantasy text encoding where people use a small subset of text), care must be taken when processing carpogram.
 In particular, despite being a "single-byte" encoding, many of the bytes are modifiers, which must be considered to determine the semantic meaning of the text.
 This is often largely dependent on the context in which you are writting an application.
 If writing a program to add numbers, zero and slashed zero should be accounted the same.
 If writing a program to display text, they should be accounted differently.
 If writing a program to search through text, they should be accounted the same unless strict matching is enabled (but this itself is a UX (user experience) choice.